mfaani/mfaani/content/posts/career/how-to-get-into-software-engineering/index.md

 - When you want to go all in and you have time for it.
 Some of the top Machine Learning, AI experts at Apple, Google, Microsoft have done extensive research with truly experienced professors during their Masters or PhD programs enabling them to innovate in ways that others can't.
 - You're attending an Ivy League university that has great professors.
 - The university has a great connection with the local companies and is great at helping you land your first job.
+This is less of an issue if you have a good amount of friends and family that can give you referrals.

+## BootCamp vs Self-learning

+Bootcamps jump start you a whole lot easier than self-learning.
+In a bootcamp, you have your peers and a mentor that helps with you on a daily basis.

+With self-learning you often might get stuck on a bug and be clueless for hours or days whereas a mentor can help resolve it in 5 minutes.
+Or may be looking at a tutorial and not realizing that the tutorial is no longer applicable or that it no longer compiles, etc.

+If you have took a class or two on general programming then self-learning or if you have a mentor that you can reach out to 3-4 times a week then self-learning becomes a lot easier.
+Otherwise bootcamps are a lot better.

 ## I've gone through a bootcamp, done my own self-learning.
 How can I stand out?
 It's tough.
 A lot tougher than it was in 2020.
 Have something small but working that's already being used by more than 100 people.